bfulop/things_scripts/readme.md

 Just a simple script to move all tasks from the Todays list to Next so each day I start with a fresh list.
 It works for me.

+### Updated for Things 3!

+The Clean Things Today script now works with Things 3.

+## Scheduling the script

+I'm using [Lingon App](https://www.peterborgapps.com/lingon/) to schedule the running of my scripts.

+The great thing is that they even run when my Mac sleeps ([ power nap? ](https://support.apple.com/en-us/HT204032)), and I have a clean Today's list in the morning on iPhone!

 ## Note on JXA vs. AppleScript

 I'm a JavaScript guy.
 Still, I wouldn't recommend trying to script apps with JXA.
 Just too buggy and there's zero speed benefit (might even be slower if you're not using the built in filtering methods.).